wurstscript/WurstScript/manual.md

 	endpackage

-You can still use normal jass code outside of packages, but inside packages you have to adhere to the wurst rules.
+You can still use normal jass syntax/code outside of packages, but inside packages you have to adhere to the wurst rules.

+# Naming Conventions

+Wurst enforces several naming conventions to create a common way of writing code and to provide general readability rules:
+-  Functions have to start with a lowercase letter
+-  Variables have to either start with a lowercase letter or be all uppercase letters + "_"
+-  Class/Module/Interface/Package names have to start with an uppercase letter
+-  Tuplenames have to start with a lowercase letter
+-

 ## Functions